mauropappaterra/list-literature-IEEE-ITSC2023/README.md

 # List Literature (IEEE-ITSC2023)
-The following tabulated list presents all paper consulted for the publication "A review of intelligent infrastructture surveillance to support safe autonomy in smart-railways"
+The following tabulated list presents all paper consulted for the publication "A review of intelligent infrastructture surveillance to support safe autonomy in smart-railways".

 |Reference no.|Paper Title|Author(s)|
 |-------------|-----------|---------|